 The directors consider the company’s key stakeholders to be:

 - Our employees: our success depends on the professionalism and dedication of the people employed in the business.
 In tum our people -rely on us to provide a stable working environment and opportunities and support to reach their full potential.

 - Our shareholders: we rely on our investors to provide capital to support the business.
 They rely on us to protect and manage this capital investment to generate long term, robust value.

 - Clients: our clients rely on us to provide timely, reliable advice and reliable software.
 A number of clients also rely on us to fulfil a statutory role.

-- Our partners: we work with a small number of partners who work alongside our employees for certain projects, they rely on us to provide clear communication and a productive working environment.
+- Our partners and suppliers: we work with a small number of partners who work alongside our employees for certain projects, they rely on us to provide clear communication and a productive working environment.

 - Regulators and professional bodies: we seek to enjoy a constructive and cooperative relationship with the bodies that regulate our business activities which helps us maintain a reputation for high standards.

 - 1. the likely consequences of any decision in the long term,

 - 2. the interests of the company's employees,